Lakr233/ColorfulX/README.md

 ## Performance

 There's no feasible way to create these types of gradients without incurring some costs.
-Yet, by utilizing Metal and GPU technology, we can attain a performance level that's quite satisfactory.
-The energy impact of this approach is classified as 'Low.'
+Yet, by utilizing Metal and GPU, we can attain a performance level that's quite satisfactory.
+The render process will only take place when draw parameters changed.

+After all, the energy impact of this approach is classified as 'Low'.

 From my perspective, it would be advisable to implement a single view per application and opt for a static gradient whenever possible, as this could offer a more efficient solution.
+Just set the `speedFactor` to `0`.

 ![PerformanceDemo](./Example/Performance.png)